nereolopez/blog/_posts/2018-02-22-csharp-first-app-part-I.md

 Feel free to create any additional method (private in this case) that could help you with the public ones defined above.

 #### RentalsManager Class
-This class contains all the logic related to Cars management.
+This class contains all the logic related to Rentals management.

 ##### RentalsManager Fields and Properties
 - It will have a field of type `CarsManager`